 Reasonable accommodations will be considered and provided on a case-by-case basis in accordance with applicable legal standards.
 Any person who expects to need a reasonable accommodation should make such a request as soon as possible—preferably before beginning the program, as some desired accommodations may not be granted.
 (For example, a desired accommodation may not be granted if it is not considered reasonable, if it fundamentally alters the nature of the program as determined by the College of Nursing, or if it would pose a direct threat to the health or safety of others.)
-Students who seek disability accommodations should contact UT’s Office of Disability Services at 865-974-6087 or email@example.com.
+Students who seek disability accommodations should contact UT’s Student Disability Services at 865-974-6087 or email@example.com.

 I. Visual, Auditory and Tactile

 - Ability to make accurate visual, auditory, and tactile observations to gather and then interpret data in the context of laboratory studies, medication administration, and patient care activities